StevenChristy/octane/README.md

 ## Features

 * MT-Safe
-* Optimized for in environments where threads fighting each other for access to the memory manager.
+* Optimized for environments where threads are fighting for access to the memory manager.
 * Can outperform the default memory manager by as much as 75% in testing.
 (Real world performance needs more testing.)
 * Tunable for your applications needs.
-Its already tuned well, but maybe you need a little more.
+Its already tuned well, but could be wasteful depending on how your program is structured.
 * Lock-free

 ## Contraindications